Meet our Therapists

 Area of Expertise:

-Self esteem issues, Imposter Syndrome, Time Management skills, Social anxiety and OCD
+Self esteem issues, Imposter Syndrome, Time Management skills, Social anxiety and ADHD

 CBT, Mindfulness, Narrative Therapy and Positive Psychology